legal herstory pioneers

 -

-In 1869, became the first woman admitted to the licensed bar in the United States when she was admitted in Iowa, after the Iowa Supreme Court ruled that women could not be denied the right to practice law in Iowa.
+In 1869, became the first woman admitted to a licensed bar in the United States when she was admitted to the Iowa bar following the Iowa Supreme Court's ruling that women could not be denied the right to practice law in Iowa.

 -